asineesh/Benchmark_Raman_DeepLearning/README.md

 Run the `explore.ipynb` notebook to generate the .pkl files for the train, validation and test splits of the dataset.

 ## Training Models
-To train a model on a given dataset, execute the corresponding training module located in the `results/directory` as a Python script.
+To train a model on a given dataset, execute the corresponding training module located in the `results/` directory as a Python script.
 During training:
 <ul>
   <li>Hyperparameter tuning is performed using the validation set.</li>